UNICORE-EU/uftp-docs/source/admin-docs/uftpd/uftpd-manual.rst

 UFTPD Installation using Test Certificates
 ------------------------------------------

-This is a short guide on how to install the UFTPD server in a few steps,
-using the **test certificates** provided in the distribution package.
+This guide describes how to install the UFTPD server using the **test certificates** included in the distribution package.

 .. warning::
    This setup is intended **for testing only**.
-   For production deployments, you must use proper CA-signed certificates.
+   For production deployments, you must use proper **CA-signed certificates**.

-1. Download the ``.tar.gz`` file from
+1. Download the ``.tar.gz`` distribution from
    `GitHub <https://github.com/UNICORE-EU/uftpd/releases>`__.

 2. Unpack the package in your installation directory: